Know your yard – basics for plant shopping

 Flowers

 Nothing draws wildlife like a yard filled with plants they like.
-Whether you’re developing a backyard woodland, prairie, wetland, or savanna, the basics are the same: add plants that provide food, shelter, and nesting places.
+Whether you’re developing a backyard woodland, prairie, wetland, or meadow, the basics are the same: add plants that provide food, shelter, and nesting places.
 Don’t go shopping, though, before you have a plan and know the answers to the following:

 Usefulness